Kamesuta/discord-channel-message-cloner/README.md

 3. Install dependencies with `npm install`.
 4. Start the cloning process with `npm run start <source channel ID> <destination channel ID>`.

+### Resuming the Cloning Process

+If the cloning process stops in the middle, you can resume it from where it left off by following these steps:

+1. Take note of the ID of the last copied message.
+2. Resume the process by running `npm run start <source channel ID> <destination channel ID> <ID of the last copied message>`.

 ## Limitations

 - Information such as threads and reactions cannot be copied.